defactor-com/documentation/docs/engage/front-end-ui/staking.md

 - **Claim (per pool)** – Button within Open Positions to withdraw rewards from a specific pool.
 - **Restake** – Available for completed pools to re-enter with previously staked tokens.

----

 ## Key Features

 - **Multiple staking pools** with different APRs and lockup durations.
 - **Real-time rewards** displayed in the dashboard and pools list.
-- **Wallet integration** with MetaMask, Trust Wallet, and WalletConnect.
+- **Wallet integration** with MetaMask, Rainbow Wallet, WalletConnect and more.
 - **Flexible management** – Users can open, close, claim, or restake positions as needed.

----